aspose-pdf-cloud/aspose-pdf-for-aws-sdk/dotnet-client/docs/ApiApi.md

 <a name="pdfwebapiextractpost"></a>
 # **PdfWebapiExtractPost**
-> FileResponse PdfWebapiExtractPost (List<FileParameter> files, string inputType, string outputType)
+> FileResponse PdfWebapiExtractPost (List<byte[]> files, string documentPassword, string inputType, string outputType)

-Extract tables from document.
+Extract Tables from Document.

-Extracts tables from the provided documents and converts them to the specified output format.
+Extracts tables from the provided document and converts them into the specified output format.
+Upload the document containing the tables and choose the format you prefer.
+The service will extract the tables and deliver them in the selected format, facilitating easier data usage and analysis.

 ### Example
 ```csharp